OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/RUN_WITH_EXTENSION.md

     Once you are finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
 This closes the web server and removes the add-in from the registry and cache.

+## Explore the add-in code
+To explore an Office add-in project, you can start with the key files listed below.

+- The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting **Validate Manifest File** option from the Office Add-ins Development Kit.
+- The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.
+- The `./src/taskpane/taskpane.css` file contains the CSS that's applied to content in the task pane.
+- The `./src/taskpane/taskpane.js` file contains the Office JavaScript API code that facilitates interaction between the task pane and the Excel application.

 ## Troubleshooting

 If you have problems running the sample, take these steps.